Oligodendrocyte progenitor cell: Remyelination

 Spontaneous myelin repair was first observed in cat models.
 It was later discovered to occur in the human CNS as well, specifically in cases of multiple sclerosis (MS).
 Spontaneous myelin repair does not result in morphologically normal oligodendrocytes and is associated with thinner myelin compared to axonal diameter than normal myelin.
 Despite morphological abnormalities, however, remyelination does restore normal conduction.
 In addition, spontaneous remyelination does not appear to be rare, at least in the case of MS. Studies of MS lesions reported the average extent of remyelination as high as 47%.
 Comparative studies of cortical lesions reported a greater proportion of remyelination in the cortex as opposed to white matter lesions.

-OPCs retain the ability to proliferate in adulthood and comprise 70-90% of the proliferating cell population in the mature CNS.
+OPCs retain the ability to proliferate in adulthood and comprise 70–90% of the proliferating cell population in the mature CNS.
 Under conditions in the developing and mature CNS where a reduction in the normal number of oligodendrocytes or myelin occurs, OPCs react promptly by undergoing increased proliferation.
-Rodent OPCs proliferate in response to demyelination in acute or chronic lesions created by chemical agents such as lysolecithin or cuprizone, and newborn cells differentiate into remyelinating oligodendrocytes.
-Similarly, OPCs proliferation occurs in other types of injury that are accompanied by loss of myelin, such as spinal cord injury.
+Rodent OPCs proliferate in response to demyelination in acute or chronic lesions created by chemical agents such as lysolecithin, and newborn cells differentiate into remyelinating oligodendrocytes.
+A chelating agent cuprizone is also used in these demyelination studies in rats.
+Similarly, OPC proliferation occurs in other types of injury that are accompanied by loss of myelin, such as spinal cord injury.